Managing Wyoming ground squirrels

 Two percent zinc phosphide manufactured by Liphatech can be broadcast on non-crop rights-of-way.
 Prebait with rolled oats, barley, or cracked corn at a rate of 4 pounds per acre two to four days prior to baiting.
 Broadcast bait in 20-foot swaths (this varies depending on the bait being used) using hand or ground-driven equipment.
 Do not broadcast near homes or water, or on roads.

-Zinc phosphide is a slow-acting toxicant that can be absorbed in small amounts through human skin.
+Zinc phosphide is a slow-acting toxicant that can be absorbed in small amounts through the skin.
 Wear rubber gloves to avoid contact with the chemical.
 Take extra care to avoid breathing zinc phosphide dust.
 Zinc phosphide baits are classified as restricted-use pesticides.
 This classification means that landowners must obtain private certification from the Environmental Protection Agency before they can purchase or use these products.
 Obtain certification information from your Colorado State University Extension county office.

 Because product labels vary among manufacturers and change with time, carefully follow current product labels.
 Bell Laboratories’ ZP Rodent Bait AG is approved for use from July through December on rangelands but doesn’t have a seasonal restriction on other areas.
 Liphatech’s Ridall-Zinc is recommended for use from April through June on rangelands and when broadcast on non-crop rights-of-way.
 All other uses are permitted year round.
 Hacco’s Zinc Phosphide Oat Bait and Pellets do not have a seasonal use restriction.